nprapps/dailygraphics/README.md

 Visit [localhost:8000](http://localhost:8000) for a list of graphics in the repo.
 Click on the graphic you are working on to view it.

-Alternatively, visit ```http://localhost:8000/graphics/NAME_OF_GRAPHIC``` in your browser to view the specific graphic you are working on.
+Alternately, visit ```http://localhost:8000/graphics/NAME_OF_GRAPHIC``` in your browser to view the specific graphic you are working on.

 Adding a new graphic to the project
 -------------------------